Louisiana Nurse Aide Registry

 Fax (225) 342-5073

-Nurse aides must be listed in the Louisiana Nurse Aide Registry to qualify for employment as Certified Nurse Aides in Louisiana.
+Nurse aides must be listed in the Louisiana CNA Registry to qualify for employment as Certified Nurse Aides in Louisiana.
 The registry is managed by the Louisiana Department of Health while Prometric administers the competency evaluations and processes reciprocity applications.

 How to Become a New CNA in Louisiana